inkstitch/inkstitch/collections/_docs/en/004-007-preferences.md

 The preferences are found in `Extensions > Ink/Stitch > Preferences`.

-You can either set global values which will be applied to every new svg document.
-Also you can set document specific values.
+You can either set global values which will be applied to every new svg document or set document specific values.

 **All elements of the document are affected by theses parameters.**